 Infrastructure

 Maintaining a viable infrastructure emerged as a major resilience concern.
 The preliminary results suggest that critical facilities on which much of the campus depends ( e.g. HVAC, mechanical systems water supply ), utility dependencies including refrigeration for food and medicine, aging residence halls, vulnerable trees, hazardous materials storage, and impervious ground surfaces represent major infrastructure concerns.
 Further, infrastructure concerns necessarily influence the health and wellness tenets of resilience.
-Toward that end, of particular concern are the support of campus food systems including utility dependencies and workforce support, storm water management, establishing protocols for management of widespread infectious disease, housing and wellbeing of students, regional transportation, information systems and networks, and support of faculty and staff during extreme weather.
+Toward that end, of particular concern are: the support of campus food systems including utility dependencies and workforce support; storm water management; establishing protocols for management of widespread infectious disease; housing and wellbeing of students; regional transportation; information systems and networks; and support of faculty and staff during extreme weather.
 Thus, the major concerns revealed by the initial survey may be distilled into two broad themes:

 Recommendation 1-5 years